epam/AIRUN-Assistants-Benchmark-TestInstructions/sandbox-tests/solution-migration/legacy-logging/java/README.md

     import java.util.logging.Logger;
     ```

-- At the beginning of the `OrderService` class, start typing:
+- Before the `OrderService` class definition, start typing:

     ```java
     import org.slf4j.*;
     ```

 - Remove the inner implementation of the `OrderService` class.
-- Move the cursor to the beginning of the `OrderService` class.
+- Move the cursor to the beginning of the inner implementation of the `OrderService` class.
 - Wait for the suggestion.
 - Accept a sequence of suggestions using the TAB and ENTER keys.
 - Change the class implementation to the suggested implementation.